Appealing a Conviction After Pleading Guilty

 - Plea Bargains Overview

-Don’t despair if you’ve entered a guilty plea and think it was the wrong move.
+Don't despair if you've entered a guilty plea and think it was the wrong move.
 You may have options available to you that are worth exploring.
 The more important thing to remember is that time is of the essence.
-If you want to withdraw your plea, you’ll need to talk to a lawyer right away.
-Start now with a free criminal case review at no obligation.
+If you want to withdraw your plea, you should contact a criminal defense attorney right away to discuss your case and learn about your options.